roman-milk/roman-milk.github.io/a-family-affair-16.md

  "If you feel up to it there is a policeman here who needs to talk to you."

  It had to happen sooner or later so I told the doctor to send him in.
 Mike Bolla was a detective and from him I learned that Beth had called 911 to get an ambulance for me and Billy and the paramedics had called the cops.
 He asked me for my version of what happened and I gave it to him.
-He shook his head and said: Report_Story #2
+He shook his head and said: